Hospital‑grade vital signs from $44 of WiFi hardware.

 • 30–90 day duration, IRB review where applicable

-• Parallel to your existing standard-of-care monitoring; no clinical decisions are made from ViFi data
+• Runs alongside your existing monitoring; no clinical decisions are made from ViFi data

 • Output: a measurement study comparing ViFi against your existing reference